NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Grim Reaper.md

     desc: "  A creature killed by the Grim Reaper can't be brought back to life by any means short of divine intervention."

   - name: "Infuse Weapon"
-    desc: " (divine) Any scythe gains the agile trait, can't be disarmed, and becomes a _+3 major striking keen scythe_ while the Grim Reaper wields it.\nIf the Grim Reaper Strikes a creature with a weakness to any specific type of damage, the scythe's damage counts as that type of damage, in addition to slashing."
+    desc: " (divine) Any scythe gains the agile trait, can't be disarmed, and becomes a _+3 major striking keen scythe_ while the Grim Reaper wields it.\n\nIf the Grim Reaper Strikes a creature with a weakness to any specific type of damage, the scythe's damage counts as that type of damage, in addition to slashing."

 ```